-- n) Revenue Contribution to Capital the Plan assumes no further revenue contributions towards the capital cost of improvements to the Council's own properties. - o) Net Contributions from reserves are as shown in the table below:- p) Capital Programme - Given the significant reduction in capital resources, it is not possible to provide funding for all commitments/known policy issues and therefore resources have been targeted to Council priorities.
+- n) Revenue Contribution to Capital the Plan assumes no further revenue contributions towards the capital cost of improvements to the Council's own properties as shown in Appendix C of the Development of the Medium Term Capital Programme 2019/20 to 2021/22 report included elsewhere on this agenda. - Net Contributions from reserves are as shown in the table below:- p) Capital Programme - Given the significant reduction in capital resources, it is not possible to provide funding for all commitments/known policy issues and therefore resources have been targeted to Council priorities.
 In the context of the revenue budget, it is essential that the agreed capital programme remains prudent, sustainable and affordable.
 No new prudential borrowing is assumed over the plan period.

-2019/20 £'000 2020/21 £'000 2021/22 £'000
+2019/20 £000 2020/21 £000 2021/22 £000

-Use of Reserves - Specific 90 45 37
+Use of Reserves - Specific 154 91 84

-Use of Reserves - Budget Support 1,100 1,060 150
+Use of Reserves - Budget Support 1,100 1,060 650

-The above use of the Budget Support Reserve will leave the balance on the reserve as at 31/3/22 at NIL - however, the reserve will be depleted earlier than this if the required level of savings is not achieved each year of the plan.
+The above use of the Budget Support Reserve will leave the balance on the reserve as at 31/3/22 at circa. £180k, however the reserve will be depleted earlier than this if the required level of savings is not achieved each year of the plan and if the assumption currently included on the receipt of RSG does not come about.